HouraiTeahouse/HouraiLauncher/README.md

   //              below
   "index_endpoint": "https://patch.houraiteahouse.net/{project}/{branch}",

+  // The logo image for the game
+  "logo": "img/logo.png",

   // The platform dependent name of the game binary to launch after checking for
   // updates
   "game_binary": {